Categories: guides | development finance guides

 This is so the lender can decide not only whether to lend against the project, but also to decide on the interest rate appropriate for the risk.
 A lower risk project tends to receive a lower rate.

-The lower the amount of debt in the project, the better the rate you can achieve when taking out development exit finance.
+The lower the amount of debt in the project, the better the rate you are likely to achieve when taking out development exit finance.

 In order to achieve a lower rate on exit finance, you will have to make sure that the standard development finance taken out at the start of the project is a lower proportion of the total costs associated with the build – i.e. the loan to value (LTV) is low.